dtao/PhilosopherDeveloper/source/posts/2019-06-21-advice-vs-guidelines.md

 you're running your own company, so you get to decide how salaries are determined.
-Would you say, "We'll ask candidates what they're currently making, assume they're lying, and negotiate them down to something that seems closer to reality"?
+Would you say, "We'll ask candidates what they're currently making, assume they're lying, and negotiate them down to something that seems closer to what we think they're making (and incidentally, if there really is a gender wage gap in this industry, we will gladly perpetuate that with this approach)"?
 Hopefully not.
 That doesn't feel[^feel] like how the system _should_ work.
-I'd like to think that if I'm running my own company one day, it would be more like: "We'll establish a standard salary for every role we need, and when we hire someone into that role that's what we'll pay them."
+I'd like to think that if I'm running my own company one day, it would be more
+like: "We'll establish a standard salary for every role we need, and when we hire someone into that role that's what we'll pay them."

-Of course, if that isn't how every _other_ company does things, that could put my company at a disadvantage.
-Maybe I'll end up paying junior employees more than I should, or I'll miss out on top talent because my offers aren't high enough.
+Of course, if that isn't how every _other_ company does things, I might start to worry: maybe I'll end up paying junior employees more than I should, or I'll miss out on top talent because my offers to them aren't high enough.
 When I start thinking along these lines, I become doubtful of my ability to define the system after all; and when I don't believe I can change the system, I don't bother writing guidelines, I just give advice.

-If this distinction makes sense to you, you'll probably start to notice the difference between advice and guidelines a lot.
+So that's the concept.
+If this distinction between guidelines and advice makes sense to you, you'll probably start to notice it quite a lot in the world.

 [^feel]: Well, it doesn't feel that way to _me_, anyway!
 Maybe if I were a diehard capitalist.